 Top Tip: Never pour cooking oil down your drain because it solidifies when it cools down and will eventually create a clog.

 How to get rid of an organic material blockage?

 There are several methods to deal with an organic waste blockage.
 First, try the gentle method:

 If you’ve checked it out and still find nothing it might be time to get a professional in to take a look…

 How to get rid of limescale

 One quick prevention fix to carry out regularly is to pour coffee grounds down your drain and then run hot water into it for a few minutes.
-Now, not all of us have coffee grounds sitting around, in which case the next best thing would be drop baking soda down the drain in question and then pour a full and boiled kettle down with it.
-When it comes to limescale prevention is key as once it has built up it can be costly to deal with.
+Now, not all of us have coffee grounds sitting around, in which case the next best thing would be dropping baking soda down the drain and pouring a full and boiled kettle down with it.
+When it comes to limescale, prevention is key as once it has built up, it can be costly to deal with.

 So, there you have it, our guide to drain maintenance.
 Hopefully next time a problem arises you’ll be able to think back to this article to try and fix it yourself before calling in the cavalry and costing yourself a fortune!
 If you’ve got some home remedies of your own when it comes to dealing with blockages, make sure to let us know!